Neighbourhood recycling sites

 The centres are specifically for residents delivering their own household waste and will not accept waste from trade or business activities.

-The centres also sell bags of 100 per cent recycled soil improver made from the garden waste collected at the household waste recycling centres in Hertfordshire.
+The centres also sell bags of 100 per cent recycled soil improver made from the garden waste collected at the HWRCs in Hertfordshire.
 Each bag holds 60 litres and costs £4.

 Take a look at Hertfordshire County Council's leaflet How is my waste recycled?
 (PDF 6 MB) for information on how waste from the recycling centres is recycled.